monome/docs/norns/engine-study-2.md

 - leveraging SuperCollider's built-in functions like `.keysDo` to establish norns-specific commands
 - building a Lua file to bundle with your engine, to easily integrate it into another script

-To reduce complexity at the start of the learning journey, *Moonshine* polled our parameter values as a voice was triggered -- this meant that changes to the level, for example, wouldn't be articulated on an already-playing voice, but would serve as the starting point for the next note event.
+To reduce complexity at the start of the learning journey, *Moonshine* polled our parameter values as a voice was triggered -- this meant that changes to the level parameter, for example, wouldn't be articulated on an already-playing voice, but would serve as the starting point for the next note event.
 And while the engine was technically polyphonic, this was more a virtue of not establishing any specific way to handle individual voices.

 This study will build on our understanding of SuperCollider's relationship to norns scripting by: